daasno/image-inpaintig-app/README.md

 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Thread-Safe Processing**: Safe concurrent operations for batch processing
 - **Comprehensive Logging**: Detailed logging for debugging and monitoring
+- **Quality Metrics Integration**: Built-in PSNR and SSIM calculation using scikit-image

 ## 📋 Requirements